hoshikawa2/fn-python-auth/README.md

 ![zipkin-oci](./images/zipkin-oci.png)

 The next code stablishes an expiration date and time for the **Object Storage** file.
-A pre-authenticate will be generated and the attribute **expiresAt** will be used for this objective.
+A pre-authenticate will be generated and the attribute **expiresAt** will be used for this objective. **timedelta** add 60 seconds from the current time for downloading the file.

 ```python
         expiresAt = (datetime.datetime.utcnow() + timedelta(seconds=60)).replace(tzinfo=datetime.timezone.utc).astimezone().replace(microsecond=0).isoformat()